yonkshi/SPAIR_pytorch/README.md

 Additional information can be found at [supplementary paper](http://e2crawfo.github.io/pdfs/aaai_2019_supplementary.pdf)

-Implementation based on the original tensorflow implementation by Eric Crawford: https://github.com/e2crawfo/auto_yolo (Special thanks to Eric for patientialy explaining the details of his implementation)
+Implementation based on the original tensorflow implementation by Eric Crawford: https://github.com/e2crawfo/auto_yolo (Special thanks to Eric for patiently explaining the details of his implementation)

 # dependencies